naveenprakash74/calculetor-lex-code/README.md

 # calculetor-lex-code
-this is simple lec code
+this is simple lex code